Discover the gateway to Greenland’s Arctic magic with our carefully curated 3-day private tour based in Ilulissat.

 Expect to try dishes like freshly caught halibut or Arctic char, local reindeer sausage, and perhaps a bowl of mattak—whale skin and blubber, traditionally prepared for special occasions.

-For the less adventurous, there will be milder options, such as Greenlandic tapas, berry preserves, or savory cakes made with seaweed and coastal herbs.
+For the less adventurous, there will be milder options like Greenlandic tapas, berry preserves, or savory cakes made with seaweed and coastal herbs.
 Your guide will share the history and stories behind each tasting, from ancient hunting traditions to modern culinary innovation.

 Sailboat with a red sail gliding through icy waters at sunset in Scandinavia, showcasing a serene and breathtaking Arctic tourism experience.